thilinicooray/context-aware-reasoning-for-sr/README.md

 * main_vggverb_tdarole_joint_eval.py - VGG verb model joint with TDA role model for entire situation prediction.

 All required arguments to be passed to each file are provided in each of their argument list respectively.
+Pretrained models can be found in ./pretrained_models folder